MDAnalysis/UserGuide/doc/source/topology_system.rst

 Connectivity information
 -----------------------------------

 MDAnalysis can also read connectivity information, if the file provides it.
-These become available as :ref:`topology-objects`, which have additional functionality.
+These become available as :ref:`topology-objects-label`, which have additional functionality.

 .. include:: scripts/connectivityattrs.txt